 Faculty Interest Groups

+A faculty interest group (FIG) is a group of faculty within or across disciplines with a mutual interest in a subject applicable to teaching.
 The Teaching and Learning Excellence Division (TLED) is pleased to support opportunities for Austin Community College (ACC) faculty to engage in instructor-centered and initiated groups of like-minded peers to explore shared topics of interest.

 Overview

-Below are the steps and expectations for starting an ACC Faculty Interest Group.
+Below are the steps and expectations for starting an ACC faculty interest group.

 -